Analysis | The right’s conspiratorial defenses of Jan. 6 figures come under microscope with seditious-conspiracy charges

 The indictment states that both Meggs and Caldwell on Jan.
 5 provided “firearms, ammunition, and related items” to what they called a “quick reaction force."

-The last person indicted for seditious conspiracy whose name might be familiar to those who consume such conspiracy theories is Rhodes.
-Beattie, in addition to baselessly suggesting unindicted co-conspirators were government agents, has suggested the same of Rhodes — also because Rhodes hadn’t been indicted by that point.
+The last person indicted on a charge of seditious conspiracy and whose name might be familiar to those who consume such conspiracy theories is Rhodes.
+Beattie, in addition to baselessly suggesting that unindicted co-conspirators were government agents, has suggested the same of Rhodes — also because Rhodes hadn’t been indicted by that point.

 “Federal Protection of ‘Oath Keepers’ Kingpin Stewart Rhodes Breaks The Entire Capitol ‘Insurrection’ Lie Wide Open,” read the headline of his June report.
 Beattie appeared on Carlson’s show in October and alluded to the theory, mentioning Rhodes alongside another unindicted person pegged by many on the right as a potential informant, Ray Epps.
 The effort continued as recently as this week.